-- Make sure all members of your committee have been approved by the Graduate School by checking the Denver Campus Graduate Faculty Members and their Program Affiliation website.
+- With your advisor, complete and submit the Request for PhD Proposal Defense form along with a copy of the PhD proposal document to Scott.Bauer@ucdenver.edu at least 2 weeks prior to the defense meeting. - Make sure all members of your committee have been approved by the Graduate School by checking the Denver Campus Graduate Faculty Members and their Program Affiliation website.
 If you don't see all of your committee members listed, please submit their vita to Sandy.Mondragon@ucdenver.edu. - Keep registering for dissertation credits until you defend and graduate.
 You must have a minimum of 27 dissertation credits to graduate.